Bulgarian split squats for balance and stability

 Fix

-I push the top of my back foot into the bench, hard—like I’m trying to show someone the sole of my shoe.
-That tension locks everything in, and my stability goes from wobbly to rock solid.
+Actively push the top of your back foot into the bench like you're trying to show someone the sole of your shoe.
+That tension locks in your stability.

 • Mistake